GSA Position Statement:

 • We recommend that the Department of State provide more transparency for visa applicants who experience delays and establish a special review process to address applications pending for more than 30 days.

-• Review and streamline the Technology Alert List (TAL) to include only subject areas that clearly have explicit implications for national security.
+• Periodically review and streamline the Technology Alert List (TAL) to include only subject areas that clearly have explicit implications for national security.
 The list identifies sensitive areas of science and technology in which exports of technology or information might be controlled.
 However, over the years, the TAL has been broadened, and it now restrains and inhibits legitimate areas of scientific research.

 • Continue and expand ongoing efforts to renegotiate visa reciprocity agreements between the United States and key sending countries to extend the duration of visas each country grants students and scholars of the other and to permit multiple entries on a single visa.
 Improved reciprocity and allowing multiple entries would reduce the number of visa renewals that must be processed.

-Adopted May 2005; Revised April 2012, October 2017, November 2020.
+Adopted May 2005; Revised April 2012, October 2017, November 2020, April 2025.

 Position Statements adopted by GSA Council may be used freely in their entirety by members in public policy discussions on the scientific issues to which they pertain.